stagex-mirror/stagex/README.md

   * [Stage3](packages/bootstrap/stage3/Containerfile): Native toolchain in native 64 bit architecture
   * [Stage(x)](.): Later stages build the distributed packages in this repo

-For further reading see the [Bootstrappable Builds](https://bootstrappable.org/) Project.
+For further reading, see the [Bootstrappable Builds](https://bootstrappable.org/) Project.

 ## Building